PlutoTool/PlutoToDo/README.md

 ## 🆕 Recent Updates

 ### Latest Features (v1.0.0)
+- **🔄 Automatic Update Checker** - Check for new releases directly from the sidebar
 - **ℹ️ About Section** - New About modal with PlutoTool information and website link
 - **✨ Advanced Sorting System** - Sort tasks by multiple fields with ascending/descending options
 - **🔄 Bulk Operations** - Select and manage multiple tasks simultaneously